wayneyeye/frontend-nanodegree-mobile-portfolio/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 - 1. Cancel the "unnecessary" animation of the random pizzas in the background layer. (reduce FSL and adjust a little bit opacity...)
+- 2. Avoid FSL during rendering thru replacing the loop structure by jQuery selector.
+The css style thus can be modified in a single pass. (main.js line:451)